blocknative/web3-onboard/packages/core/README.md

   name: string
   // SVG icon string, with height or width (whichever is larger) set to 100% or a valid image URL
   icon: string
+  // Optional wide format logo (ie icon and text) to be displayed in the sidebar of connect modal.
+Defaults to icon if not provided logo?: string
   // description of app
   description?: string
   // url to a getting started guide for app